5 Steps To Saving Freeze Damaged Palm Tree

 13. Our foxtail palm took a hit with the cold this winter, all the crimes are brown we had one new shoot started before the cold hit, the outer cover is brown but there is green poking thru and we green color in the trunk, what can we do to save it?
 Does Epson salt water work?

-14. Hi Susan.
+14. Hi Katrin.
 I’ve read through your blog about caring for palms from a cold freeze.
 As you know and are probably overwhelmed with emails from this past years freeze our palms aren’t doing well here in central Florida.
 We have 2 foxtails that were planted by a nursery last May that are having a hard time coming out of it.
 They were beautiful till the freeze came through.
 I spoke with the woman at the nursery and she told me to trim them back to the last frond and to clip the tip of it to help it open.
 She also told me to fertilize and water it.
 I’ve done all those things but they are still in stress.
 The trunk is still very green.
 I’ve noticed the rest of the foxtails in our neighborhood, the trunks are brown or black.
 We wrapped ours with a blanket during the freeze.
 Any chance our foxtails will come out of it or do you feel they are too far gone?
 Thanks for reading and I hope to hear from you.

 15. Mature queen palms 8 years old in the ground last freeze lost all fronds trunk is solid it’s been 8 months no green no rot apparent how to resolve